 Community engagement plays a crucial role in the work of nonprofit organizations in the Northwest.
 We are proud of our staff members who volunteer with charitable organizations in communities where they live and work.

-To demonstrate our support, Kaiser Permanente established the Kaiser Permanente Gives — Volunteer Grant Program.
-This program makes $5,000 to $15,000 in grant funding available to qualified charitable organizations to which Kaiser Permanente employees and clinicians donate their time.
+To demonstrate our support, Kaiser Permanente Northwest established the Kaiser Permanente Gives volunteer grant program.
+This program makes $5,000 to $10,000 in grant funding available to qualified charitable organizations to which Kaiser Permanente Northwest employees and clinicians donate their time.

-Applications for Kaiser Permanente Gives grants are reviewed quarterly by a committee of Kaiser Permanente volunteers.
+Applications for Kaiser Permanente Gives volunteer grants are reviewed by a committee of Kaiser Permanente Northwest volunteers twice a year: once in the spring and once in the fall.
 Applications must be submitted by the community organization, not by a Kaiser Permanente employee.
-We have completed our 2018 grant review process.
-The 2019 submission deadlines will be February 15, July 19, and October 11.
-Grants are announced about 60 days after application deadlines.
+The 2020 submission deadlines are March 31 and August 31.
+Grants are announced approximately 60 days after application deadlines.

-Economic Opportunity – The goal of this focus area is to support projects that increase individuals’ economic means to provide basic needs like food, shelter/housing, utility assistance, childcare to name a few.
-Projects’ should focus on helping those on a journey to become self-sufficient with needs like transportation, mentoring and workforce training and placement.
+Economic opportunity — The goal of this focus area is to support projects that increase individuals’ economic means to attain basic needs such as food, housing, utility assistance, and childcare to name a few.
+Projects should help youth and families to become self-sufficient; eliminate barriers that prevent self-sufficiency; and promote educational opportunities, transportation, mentoring, and workforce training and placement.

-For more information or for help completing an application, contact us at firstname.lastname@example.org.
+For more information or for help completing an application, contact email@example.com.